aviflax/fc4/docs/tool/index.md

 * When processing, the tool overwrites files in place:
   * If the [formatting](#formatting) or [snapping](#snapping) features are specified, the YAML file will be overwritten in place
-  * If the [rendering](#rendering) feature is specified, the PNG file, if it already exists, will be overwritten in place
+  * If the [rendering](#rendering) feature is specified, the image files, if they already exist, will be overwritten in place

 When invoked with the `-w | --watch` option, instead of immediately processing the diagrams and exiting, the tool will start up in a persistent mode, watching the YAML files and processing them